Newsletter

 Caroline

 You can listen to every episode of Shedunnit at shedunnitshow.com or on all major podcast apps.
 Selected episodes are available on BBC Sounds.
 There are also transcripts of all episodes on the website.
 The podcast is now newsletter-only — we're not updating social media — so if you'd like to spread the word about the show consider forwarding this email to a mystery-loving friend with the addition of a personal recommendation.
-Links to Blackwells are affiliate links, meaning that although the purchase price remains the same for you, the podcast receives a small commission for referring you.
+Links to Blackwell’s are affiliate links, meaning that the podcast receives a small commission when you purchase a book there (the price remains the same for you).